readthedocs/readthedocs.org/docs/user/guides/setup/index.rst

     this guide tells you how to add and configure the webhook **manually**.

 ⏩ :doc:`Adding a configuration file </guides/setup/configuration-file>`
-    When setting up a new project,
+    To build your documentation project,
     you need to add a ``.readthedocs.yaml`` configuration file.
     This guide gets you started.